IIIF/api/source/api/discovery/0.1/index.md

 This process can be optimized by allowing the content providers to publish descriptions of when their content has changed, enabling consuming systems to only retrieve the resources that have been modified since they were last retrieved.
 These changes might include when content is deleted or otherwise becomes unavailable.
 Finally, for rapid synchronization, a system of notifications pushed from the publisher to a set of subscribers can reduce the amount of effort required to constantly poll all of the systems to see if anything has changed.

 Work that is out of scope of this API includes the recommendation or creation of any descriptive metadata formats, and the recommendation or creation of metadata search APIs or protocols.
-The diverse domains represented within the IIIF community already have different standards in these spaces, and previous attempts to reconcile these specifications across domains have not been successful.
+The diverse domains represented within the IIIF community already have already have successful standards fulfilling these use cases, and the results of previous attempts to reconcile these standards across domains have not seen widespread adoption.
 Also out of scope is optimization of the transmission of content, for example recommendations about transferring any source media or data between systems.

 __Notification of Changes__<br>This draft version of the specification does not include the subscription mechanism for enabling change notifications to be pushed to remote systems.
 The current specification only enables the polling pattern where the set of changes must be periodically reprocessed.
 Notifications are likely to be added in a future version before 1.0.